 Cathy Jackson-Read

-Cathy brings a wide range of skills and experience in supporting the growth and development of voluntary and community organisations and working in partnership with health and social care providers to improves services and support for patients and service users.
-She looks forward to working with APF support groups and health services across the Midlands, South Wales and the South West to enable people living with Pulmonary Fibrosis to live the best life possible.
+Cathy brings a wide range of skills and experience in supporting the growth and development of voluntary and community organisations and working in partnership with health and social care providers to improve services and support for patients and service users.
+She looks forward to working with APF support groups and health services across the Midlands, South Wales and the South West to enable people living with pulmonary fibrosis to live the best life possible.

 Cathy enjoys walking on the Malvern Hills, spending time with family and friends and travelling.